Islamic Revolutionary Guard Corps: History and structure

 Although the IRGC operated independently of the regular armed forces, it was often considered to be a military force in its own right due to its important role in Iranian defense.
 The IRGC consists of ground, naval, and aviation troops, which parallel the structure of the regular military.
 The Pasdaran was "given control of Iran's ballistic missile program in both missile employment and development.

 Also contained under the umbrella of the more conventional Pasdaran, were the Basij Forces (Mobilization Resistance Force), a network of potentially up to a million active individuals who could be called upon in times of need.
-The Basij could be committed to assist in the defense of the country against internal or external threats, but by 2008 had also been deployed in mobilizing voters in elections and alleged tampering during such activities.
+The Basij could be called to assist in the defense of the country against internal or external threats, but by 2008 was also deployed in mobilizing voters in elections.
 Another element was the Quds Force, a special forces element tasked with unconventional warfare roles and known to be involved in providing assistance and training to various militant organizations around the world.

-The Pasdaran is closely associated with Supreme Leader Khamenei who came to power in 1989, and used the Pasdaran to build support using expropriated state resources.
+The Pasdaran was closely associated with Supreme Leader Khamenei during his tenure from 1989 to his death in 2026.
+Khamenei used the Pasdaran to build support using expropriated state resources.
 Reportedly he reached "far down into the ranks and appointed new colonels and brigadiers.
 'Khamenei micromanages the whole system, so everyone is loyal to him, He is hyperactive.
 He knows every low-ranking commander and even the names of their children'", according to Mehdi Khalaji of the Washington Institute for Near East Policy.

-The Basij and Pasdaran were instrumental in crushing the Green Movement, and this power gave them political supremecy in Iran.
+The Basij and Pasdaran were instrumental in crushing the Green Movement, and this gave them political supremacy in Iran.
 According to at least one source (Abbas Milani, the director of the Iranian Studies program at Stanford), the regime "clearly ... believed it was going to lose control, and the IRGC and the Basij saved the day.
 The result is that the IRGC now has the upper hand.
 Khamenei knows that without the IRGC he'd be out of a job in twenty-four hours."